 Applicants fall into three types of beneficiaries: (1) public bodies, (2) private commercial organisations and (3) private non-commercial organisations (including NGOs).

-The term "public bodies" refers to national public authorities, regardless of their form of organisation – central, regional or local structure – or the various bodies under their control, provided these operate on behalf of and under the responsibility of the national public authority concerned.
-In the case of entities registered as private bodies wishing for the purpose of this call to be considered as equivalent to "public law bodies", they should provide evidence that they comply with all criteria applicable to bodies governed by public law.
-In the event the organisation stops its activities, its rights and obligations, liability and debts will be transferred to a public body.
-The applicant must show its legal status confirming legal registration in the EU.
+The term "public bodies" is defined as referring to national public authorities, regardless of their form of organisation – central, regional or local structure – or the various bodies under their control, provided these operate on behalf of and under the responsibility of the national public authority concerned.
+In the case of entities registered as private law bodies wishing to be considered for the purpose of this call as equivalent to "public law bodies", they should provide evidence proving that they comply with all criteria applicable to bodies governed by public law and in the event the organisation stops its activities, its rights and obligations, liability and debts will be transferred to a public body.
+The applicant must demonstrate its legal status by confirming a legal registration in the EU.